 Von Harnack, Adolf.
 The Letter of the Roman Church to the Corinthian Church from the Era of Domitian: 1 Clement with a Collection of Articles on 1 Clement by Adolf von Harnack.
 Edited and translated by Jacob N. Cerone.
 Foreword by Larry L. Welborn.
 Classic Studies on the Apostolic Fathers.
 Eugene, Ore.: Pickwick, 2021. xxvii+249 pp. Pb; $34.00.
 Link to Pickwick

 Harnack published Einführung in die alte kirchengeschichte: Das schreiben der Römischen Kirche an die Korinthische aus der zeit Domitians (I. Clemensbrief); übersetzt und den studierenden erklärt (An Introduction to Ancient Christianity: The writing of the Roman Church to the Corinthian from the time of Domitian (I. Clement); translated and explained to the students) in 1929.
-Published shortly before his death in 1930, the book has never been translated into English.
-As implied by the title, the book was a farewell gift to students in his Church History seminar.
-Cerone translates the German into smooth English as faithfully as possible.
+Published shortly before he died in 1930, the book has never been translated into English.
+As the title implies, the book was a farewell gift to students in his Church History seminar.
+Cerone translates German into smooth English as faithfully as possible.
 He breaks up “unbearably long, complex sentences” and fixes many of Harnack’s incomplete sentences.
 He “gives attention to English aesthetics” and cleans up typographical errors in the original.
 More importantly, Cerone conforms Harnack’s citations to modern academic writing.
-In the original, Harnack cited sources as author and year, Cerone added a footnote with full bibliographical information where available.
+In the original, Harnack cited sources as author and year, and Cerone added a footnote with full bibliographical information where available.
 In addition, Harnack sometimes quoted specific verses but only cited the chapter.
 Harnack had “an irritating habit of quoting sources without citing a source.”
 When possible, Cerone adds a footnote to the source.
-Throughout the book Cerone adds Translator’s Notes to clarify Harnack’s point or explain his translation choices.
-The original book restarted footnotes on each page, this new translation numbers footnotes continuously in each chapter.
+Cerone adds Translator’s Notes throughout the book to clarify Harnack’s point or explain his translation choices.
+The original book restarted footnotes on each page.
+These new translation numbers footnotes continuously in each chapter.
 This means the new translation has different footnote numbers than the original.
-For most readers this will not be a problem unless one is comparing the original German text to the translation.
+This will not be a problem for most readers unless one is comparing the original German text to the translation.
 As Cerone says in his preface, if anyone objects to his translation, the German text is available online for anyone who wants to read the original.

 Contemporary readers may wonder what value a hundred-year-old monograph on 1 Clement offers to the study of early Christianity.
 Recent translations of 1 Clement rely on more manuscripts and rely on an additional century of scholarship.
 Aside from the historical curiosity, what does Harnack contribute to a contemporary discussion of 1 Clement?

-Bonus: Tavis Bohlinger interviewed Cerone for he Logos Academic blog in 2021 about this book.
+Bonus: Tavis Bohlinger interviewed Cerone for the Logos Academic blog in 2021 about this book.